 In school children are taught how to stay safe and behave appropriately online.
 Adults should, as you would in the real world, educate children on what to do when they encounter danger and how best to deal with it.
 As a school, Online Safety incidents are dealt with in accordance with our policies and sanctions applied to deal with unacceptable behaviour.

 We can only be successful in keeping children safe online if staff and parents work together to ensure the Online Safety message is consistent.
-It is important that adults speak to their children about how they can keep safe, teach them how to behave appropriately online, set rules and deal with bad behaviour.
+It is important that adults speak to their children about how they can keep safe, teach them how to behave appropriately online, set rules and deal with unhealthy behaviours.

 If you have any questions then please don't hesitate to contact the school.
 We may be able to help or direct you to get advice about keeping you and your children safe whilst online.